Vindexus/mcgrules/onemoresong.md

 ### 2. Cue Songs
 Each player secretly chooses a song from their hand and holds it face down in front of them.

-### 3. The Drop!
+### 3. Reveal Song Cards (The Drop!)
 Once all players have cued a song, count down "3..2..1...
 Drop!" and all players reveal their cued song on the Drop.

 ### 4. Player Turns
-In order of lowest BPM to highest BPM players take their turn (described later).
+In order of lowest BPM to highest BPM players take their turns (described later).

 In the case of a tie, the song with the earlier release date goes first.